gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 }
 ```

+_NOTES_:

+When using [includes](https://www.drupal.org/docs/8/modules/jsonapi/includes) in your JSON:API calls the included data will be automatically become available to query, even if the link types are skipped using `disallowedLinkTypes`.

+This enables you to only fetch the data you need at build time, instead of all data of a certain entity type or bundle.

 ## Gatsby Preview (experimental)

 You will need to have the Drupal module installed, more information on that here: https://www.drupal.org/project/gatsby